 The tendency for the number of species per area to increase towards the equator applies not only to higher plants or trees, but also to reptiles, amphibians and birds, insects, etc. (exceptions: salamanders and aphids).
 For birds, MacArthur (1972) has shown the great difference in species numbers on a map of North and Central America (◘ Fig. D-38).
-Thus, tiny Costa Rica has more breeding land-bird species than the USA and Canada combined, although the land mass is only a tiny fraction (◘ Fig. D-39).
+Thus, tiny Costa Rica has more breeding land-bird species than the USA and Canada combined, although the land mass is only a small fraction (◘ Fig. D-39).

-The greater structural diversity of tropical rainforests, the closer interconnectedness with many more different food sources, the year-round activity of the organisms, their closer intermingling and specialization and the huge variety of interdependencies (symbioses) that are possible as a result is one possible explanation for the higher diversity.
+The greater structural diversity of tropical rainforests, the closer interconnectedness and tighter network with many more different food sources, the year-round activity of the organisms, their closer intermingling, narrower niches and specialization and the huge variety of mutual interdependencies (symbioses) that are possible as a result is one possible explanation for the higher diversity.

 An important fact is the close functional interconnectedness of very many organisms.
-The temporal intermingling of the flowering times of Heliconia species throughout the year can be taken as a relatively simple example (◘ Fig. D-40).
+The temporal restriction of the flowering times of Heliconia species throughout the year can be taken as a relatively simple example (◘ Fig. D-40).
 Thus, for the various hummingbird species (◘ Fig. D-41), a food source is almost always available.
 However, this close web of relationships between several heliconias and several hummingbirds requires sufficiently large areas.
-If these are isolated too much, then at one point the network of relationships breaks down with far-reaching consequences for the other hummingbirds and in turn for other heliconia.
+If these are isolated too much, then at one point the network of relationships breaks down with far-reaching consequences for the other hummingbirds and in turn for other Heliconia.